flutter-tizen/plugins/packages/google_sign_in/README.md

 }
 ```

-If your app needs offline access to user data on a backend, consider obtaining the access/refresh tokens on the device via the regular client authorization flow and forwarding them to your server through your own secure channel.

 :warning: Security concerns

 Storing a client secret in code is considered a bad practice as it exposes [security vulnerabilities](https://datatracker.ietf.org/doc/html/rfc8628#section-5.6), you should perform extra steps to protect your client credentials.